kaleb-white/eggbert-analytics/docs/eggbert_architecture.md

 	-   pictures: pictures for documentation
 	-   user_stories: user stories for eggbert (not sure if this will be used yet)
 -   entrypoints: 'main' function
-	-   test-single-response: folder has no description
+	-   test_solo_qr: folder has no description
 -   model_client_proxy: a websocket server that bounces traffic to and from the model
 	-   core: includes entities, gateways, etc
 		-   entities: folder has no description